MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/export-or-delete-your-data.md

 ## Export your data from the Kaizala mobile app

-Follow the below steps to export your data using the Kaizala mobile app.
+Follow the steps mentioned below to export your data using the Kaizala mobile app:

 - From the Kaizala mobile app, go to **Me** \> **Settings** \> **Account Settings** \> **Download your Kaizala data**.